gear-foundation/vara-wiki/docs/examples/Standards/vft-frontend.md

 - **Node.js** (version 18+ recommended)
 - **Yarn** or **npm**
 - **Git**
-- [**GEAR IDEA**](https://wiki.vara.network/docs/getting-started-in-5-minutes/) (for contract deployment, not needed for frontend only)
+- [**Gear IDEA**](idea.gear-tech.io) (for contract deployment, not needed for frontend only)
-- Access to **VARA network** (e.g., testnet node, test tokens to make transactions)
+- Access to **Vara network** (e.g., testnet node, test tokens to make transactions)
 - Installed browser wallet (e.g., [Polkadot.js extension](https://polkadot.js.org/extension/) or compatible with Substrate network)
 - **Basic knowledge** of React, TypeScript, and smart contract architecture

 :::note
-You need your contract uploaded to the VARA network and its address (ID) available before starting the frontend part.
+You need your contract uploaded to the Vara network and its address (ID) available before starting the frontend part.
 :::

 ## Project Setup

 ### Create Frontend App from Template

-Use the official VARA React app template.
+Use the official Vara React app [template](/docs/api/tooling/create-gear-app.md).
 Run in your terminal:

 ```bash